-101 - FRESHMAN ENGLISH
+101 - FRESHMAN ENGLISH Prerequisite for other English Courses unless permission of Instructor is obtained

-Prerequisite for other English Courses unless permission of Instructor is obtained Required Course (or Freshman English Honors)
+Required Course (or Freshman English Honors)

 This course emphasizes the refinement of the composition and reading skills learned in middle school.
 Students write logically developed essays with effective structure, transitions, unity, and clarity of expression.
 Students review the principles of grammar and usage as they revise the drafts of essays.
 Persuasive essays and formal research projects are required activities.
 Students experience multicultural perspectives in literature by reading from a variety of genres of fiction and literary non-fiction including short stories, novels, dramas, poetry, biography, essays, argumentation, and reference texts.
 Students explore the theme of the human search for self-understanding through reading, writing, speaking, listening, and viewing experiences.
-Students read To Kill a Mockingbird by Lee, Romeo and Juliet by Shakespeare, and at least one of the following: Of Mice and Men, The Pearl, Black Boy, The Miracle Worker ,Dracula, The House on Mango Street by Cisneros or Persepolis by Satrapi
+Students read To Kill a Mockingbird by Lee, Romeo and Juliet by Shakespeare, Students will read The House on Mango Street by Cisneros or students will read Persepolis by Satrapi.

-103 - FRESHMAN ENGLISH HONORS GRADE 9
+103 - FRESHMAN ENGLISH HONORS